asyncapi/website/ADDING_TRANSLATIONS.md

 # Adding Translations to AsyncAPI Website <!-- omit in toc -->

-We love your contributions to the AsyncAPI website by adding or improving the existing translations.
+We appreciate your valuable contributions to the AsyncAPI website, whether it's adding or improving existing translations.

-## Table of contents: <!-- omit in toc -->
+## Table of contents <!-- omit in toc -->
 - [Improving existing translations:](#improving-existing-translations)
 - [Adding translations to a partially localized page:](#adding-translations-to-a-partially-localized-page)
 - [Adding translations to a new page:](#adding-translations-to-a-new-page)
 - [Adding a new locale:](#adding-a-new-locale)

-## Improving existing translations:
+## Improving existing translations

-To improve/modify the existing translation for any page or component, navigate to the `locales` folder and modify the existing `JSON` files according to the language of your choice.
+To modify or improve existing translations, simply navigate to the `locales` folder and edit the appropriate `JSON` files for your preferred language.

-Here is an example file structure for the `locales` folder containing various sub-folders named according to the languages which further contains `JSON` files with the key-value structure for translations.
+Here is an example directory structure for the `locales` folder.
+It contains sub-folders named after different languages, each of which contains `JSON` files with key-value pairs for translations.

-The `common.json` includes some common translation keys, like buttons, CTAs, etc. The rest of the JSON files include translation keys according to the page on the website, for example, `tools.json` contains translations for all the tools-related pages on the website.
+The file `common.json` contains common translation keys such as buttons and CTAs.
+The other JSON files are specific to certain pages on the website.
+For instance, `tools.json` includes translations for all the tools-related pages on the website.

 ```
 📦locales